openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 ====================================

 The |LANG| allows to specify a method that can be called in different ways by writing *overload signatures*.
-To do so, several method headers with the same name and different signatures are written.
+Writing *overload signatures* is writing several method headers that have the same name but different signatures.

-See :ref:`Methods Overload Signatures` for *method overload signatures*.
+For *method overload signatures* see :ref:`Methods Overload Signatures`.

 .. code-block:: abnf